rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ### Software Engineer,<br/>Uncharted Software

+_Core technologies -- Ember.js, Node.js, Express, Cytoscape
-_Nov 2019 – Apr 2021
+Nov 2019 – Apr 2021
 Toronto, ON_

 Uncharted Software is proud of solving tough problems visually, and they’ve built products for finance, law enforcement, and other industries.
 Here, I worked on the UI for an inference engine that helped teams make better decisions in extremely complex situations.
-The front-end of the project was built around Ember.JS, and interfaces with a data corpus collected through machine learning.
+The front-end of the project was built around Ember.js, and interfaces with a data corpus collected through machine learning.

 - Focused on improving the efficiency and usability of the UI
 - Integrated and maintained modules built by computer scientists and researchers

 ### UI Web Developer,<br/>Intelex Technologies

+_Core technologies -- React, Node.js, .NET, SQL Server
-_Jun 2017 – Feb 2019
+Jun 2017 – Feb 2019
 Toronto, ON_

 Intelex caters to the Environment, Health, Safety, and Quality industry, and helps professionals keep workplaces around the world safe and sustainable.
 The EHSQ Alliance was a social network that fostered collaboration and knowledge-sharing among EHSQ professionals.
 The project was built with ReactJS, and was integrated with the main Intelex application.